ngocmphan/arbres_publics/README.md

 ## Deliverables

 ### Visualization
-* Choropleth map of the top three most prevalent types of trees and maple syrup trees.
+* Choropleth map of all the trees on Montreal Island, the top three most prevalent types of trees and maple syrup trees.

 ### Quantitative deliverables
 #### Trees profile